Purdue to Host NCAA Tournament as Indianapolis Plan Takes Shape

 Getting back to Purdue, it is not determined, as of yet, which venues will host which specific round, but there will be two courts at Lucas Oil, and the house of hoops on John Wooden Drive will host march madness.

-(However, we just learned that Purdue vs Nebraska has been COVIDed out)
+In other Purdue news, we learned Monday that their Tuesday night game vs Nebraska has been COVIDed out.

 “We are excited to serve as a host site for the 2021 NCAA men’s basketball championship and will work with the NCAA, the Indiana Sports Corporation, Purdue University and local officials to ensure a safe and positive experience for all participants that will compete in Mackey Arena,” said Purdue Director of Athletics Mike Bobinski.